ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-04-16-ComputerVisionNotes.md

 Share Computation $ \Longleftrightarrow $ Sharing Conv Layers with Fast R-CNN

-- Take an image (**any size**) as input and output a set of **rectangular object proposals** with "objectness" score (belongs to an object class vs. background $ \longrightarrow $ binary label)
+- Take an image (**any size**) as input and output a set of **rectangular object proposals** with an "object score" (belongs to an object class vs. background $ \longrightarrow $ binary label)
-- Slide a window over feature maps of last conv layer.
+- Slide a window over feature maps of the last conv layer.
 Each sliding window is mapped to a lower-dimensional feature (eg., 256-d).
-This feature is fed to 1) bbox regression layer and 2) bbox classification layer
+This feature is fed to 1) the bbox regression layer and 2) the bbox classification layer
 - Anchors
   - Center coordinates, Scale, and Aspect Ratio
   - Translation Invariant